googleapis/google-cloud-python/docs/translate-usage.rst

   your applications.

-- :class:`~google.cloud.translate.client.Client` objects hold both a ``key`` and a connection to the Translate service.
+- :class:`~google.cloud.translate.client.Client` objects hold both a ``key`` and a connection to the Cloud Translation service.

-- **An API key is required for Translate.** See `Identifying your application to Google`_ for details.
+- **An API key is required for Google Cloud Translation.** See `Identifying your application to Google`_ for details.
 This is significantly different than the other clients in ``google-cloud-python``.